The Super Mario Games Series | Mario Kart - the Video Game Series

-All levels in a Super Mario game usually have a time limit – with an exception of some of the 3D games that need time for exploration.
-When the time runs out the player has to start the last level all over again – or at the last reached checkpoint.
-The player also has only a limited number of lives which can be extended by collecting certain items in the game.
-As long as the players still have lives, they can retry to solve a level from checkpoints or from the beginning of the level.
+The player has only a limited number of lives which can be increased by collecting certain items in the game.
+Lives can be lost for instance by running into enemies, being hit by them, running into sharp objects or by falling into an abyss.
+As long as the players still have lives, they can retry solving a level from checkpoints or from the beginning of the level.
+The levels in a Super Mario game also usually have a time limit, with the exception of some of the 3D games that need time for exploration.
+When the time runs out the player has to start the last level all over again – or restart at the last checkpoint reached.
 Once all lives are spent the 'Game Over' screen appears.
 In many games the level has to be started all over again, no matter how far they have already got, but no further game progress is lost.
 However, this is not true in some of the older games where all progress is lost and the player has to restart the game from the beginning.
-Lives can be lost for instance by running into enemies, being hit by them, running into sharp objects or by falling into an abyss.

 Side Scrolling games

 Platform: Nintendo Entertainment System (NES), Game Boy Color, Game Boy Advance (download available for Wii, 3DS and Wii U), part of the Super Mario All-Stars collection